 - Local Housing Authority - Contact for information on Section 8 or public housing

 - What kinds of benefits do you receive?

 - How will each of those benefits change with increased earnings?
 And what work incentives might be available?

 - How will the Medicaid Purchase Plan features affect your other benefits?
 For example, higher assets in MAPP may decrease or eliminate other benefits.

 Use this section of the employment plan to write down what resources you are working with or plan to contact to pursue your employment goals.
 Identify a contact name, agency/role, and phone number for all agencies with which you are working.
 Your regional screener may also be able to help you with possible resources in your community.

 In this section, you will create your plan for achieving employment and overcoming any barriers you identify.
 For example, if you need to learn more about your chosen job goal, you may plan to meet with someone who works in a job like the one you want.
 Or you may need to take a class, or figure out how to get to and from work.
 Write down the steps you need to complete, and when you plan to do them in this section.
 This is your plan of action to help you find and keep a job.

-If your Employment Plan Application is screened successfully, you will receive a letter of approval from the HEC Manager located at the Wisconsin Department of Health Services.
+If your employment plan application is screened successfully, you will receive a letter of approval from the HEC manager at DHS.

-After you receive an approval letter from the Department of Health Services you have 9 months to put your Employment Plan into action and find a job.
+After you receive an approval letter from DHS you have nine months to put your employment plan into action and find a job.
 To complete your enrollment in MAPP and begin receiving Medicaid, take this letter to your economic support worker.
 If you meet all of the MAPP eligibility requirements, you may participate.
 Good luck!

-Don't forget!
-There is no limit to the number of months/years that you can participate in the Medicaid Purchase Plan, as long as you meet all the eligibility criteria.
+Don't forget - There is no limit to the number of months or years that you can participate in the MAPP, as long as you meet all the eligibility criteria.